suavelad/IoT-monitoring-and-alerting-system/README.md

       file which start automatically once the system is booted up.

  c.
 The Major engine that device it is a broker .
 I am making using of mosquitto for this project.

+## How to Run the application

+1. Create a virtual environment in the main root directory  and install the pip files in the requirement file -> virtualenv env
+      -> pip install -r requirement.txt

+2. Run the Mqtt subscriber script
+      -> cd mqtt_app
+      -> python mqtt_subscriber.py

+3. Start the  API Django Server
+      -> cd iot_logger
+      -> python manage.py runserver  (by default it uses the localhost as host and 8000 as port)

+      -> You can access the API documentation at http://localhost:8000/docs/

+4. Run the Mqtt publisher script
+      -> cd mqtt_app
+      -> python mqtt_publisher.py